California Residential Solar

 $2.75 – $3.50 / W $22,000 – $28,000

 Every home is different.
-Your final price depends on your roof type and condition, system size based on your actual energy usage, whether you add battery storage, your financing method, and your credit profile.
+Your final price depends on your roof, system size based on your actual energy usage, battery details, your financing method, and your credit profile.
 These are real ranges — not teaser rates.
-Get a personalized quote and see your exact number.
+Get your personalized quote and see your exact numbers.

 How it works